prabavathi250497-max/interviewtask/README.md

 1. Create a new Flutter project and replace/add the files above (or copy into `lib/`).
 2. Add the dependencies from `pubspec.yaml` and run `flutter pub get`.
 3. Run the app on emulator/device with `flutter run`.
-4. Use the ReqRes demo creds (`eve.holt@reqres.in` / `cityslicka`) to test a successful network login — the token displayed is from ReqRes.
-If you are offline, use the fallback `test@example.com` / `password` to simulate a successful login.
+4. Use the ReqRes demo creds (`flutter@gmail.com` / `123456`) to test a successful network login — the token displayed is from ReqRes.
+If you are offline, use the fallback `flutter1@gmail.com` / `123456` to simulate a successful login.

 ---